pelithne/AKS_security_workshop/notes.md

 ### Create the hub virtual network with three subnets, and associate the NSG to their respective subnet.

-Create the VNET with one subnet for **AzureBastionSubnet** and associate it to the bastion NSG.
+Create the HUB VNET with one subnet for **AzureBastionSubnet** and associate it to the bastion NSG.

 ````